obonaventure/cnp3/book/network/network.rst

 OSPF
 ----

 OSPF is defined in :rfc:`2328`.
 The last version of OSPF that supports IPv6 is defined in :rfc:`5340`.
-Additional informations about OSPF may be found in [Moy1998]_.
+Additional information about OSPF may be found in [Moy1998]_.

 areas
 LANs (again !)